NarotGit/Pnemonia-Predicton/README.md

 • For complete project files to deploy this model.link below:
 Link:"https://github.com/NarotGit/Pnemonia-Predicton"

-• If you want my saved model to run and deploy Here is the __link:__ (https://drive.google.com/file/d/1fgUgWASi52fCpr4O8zL366oOhezmy_Gr/view?usp=sharing)
+• If you want my saved model to run and deploy, Here is the __link:__ (https://drive.google.com/file/d/1fgUgWASi52fCpr4O8zL366oOhezmy_Gr/view?usp=sharing)

 •  Please do ⭐ the repository, if it helped you in anyway.